confluentinc/examples/microservices-orders/docs/index.rst

     A stateful streaming service that joins two streams at runtime (`source <https://www.confluent.io/designing-event-driven-systems>`__)

-A popular pattern is to make the information in the databases available in Kafka through so-called change data capture (CDC), together with Kafka’s Connect API to pull in the data from the database.
+A popular design pattern is to make the information in the databases available in Kafka through so-called change data capture (CDC), together with Kafka’s Connect API to pull in the data from the database.
 Once the data is in Kafka, client applications can perform very fast and efficient joins of such tables and streams, rather than requiring the application to make a query to a remote database over the network for each record.
 Read more on `an overview of distributed, real-time joins <https://www.confluent.io/blog/distributed-real-time-joins-and-aggregations-on-user-activity-events-using-kafka-streams/>`__ and `implementing joins in Kafka Streams <https://docs.confluent.io/current/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-joins>`__.